 But as a result of unforeseen personal circumstances last April, Andrea and her three youngest children, ages 9, 11 and 16, found themselves homeless.
 They have been on a 2- to 3-year waitlist for housing, bouncing from couches to motels ever since.

 “There is another face of homelessness.
-There are people who are very educated, very successful, people who have been able to give to others, and then suddenly they find themselves making poor financial choices and everything changes,” she says.
+There are people who are very educated, very successful, people who have been able to give to others, and then suddenly they find themselves making poor financial choices or an unforeseen disaster strikes, and everything changes,” she says.

 “It was the difference between despair and hopelessness to faith in people and sunshine in a sea of darkness,” she says.
 “It showed him that people really do care and want to help.”

-Last year, Birthday Dreams brought birthday celebrations to 1,338 children living in shelters and transitional living facilities from Tacoma to Everett, and everywhere in between.
+In 2019, Birthday Dreams brought birthday celebrations to 1,338 children living in shelters and transitional living facilities from Tacoma to Everett.
 Volunteers as young as 5 donate the time and resources needed to throw a great birthday party.

 PHOTO: JOSHUA HUSTON